★★★★★ 9.96/10 CheckatradeFully insuredFree inspections

 As a rough guide:

-If your roof is approaching the end of its expected life, small repairs may become less effective over time.
+If your roof is approaching the end of its expected life, small repairs may become less effective over time and a full pitched roof replacement can work out better value.

 Repair or replacement: how to tell the difference